By Jody McCutcheon

 In our brains, alpha waves span the frequency range of 7.5-12.5Hz.
 They’re present in our brains during deep relaxation, dreaming and light meditation.
 This state brings us to the tip of the creativity iceberg that exists just below conscious awareness.
 It could be said that alpha waves are a “gateway” of sorts to deeper states of consciousness: artists and other creatives often report that they get their best ideas just before falling asleep.
 These waves have been proven to promote mental coordination, calmness, alertness, inner awareness, mind/body integration and learning.

-Following from this: If humans are basically in tune with Earth’s natural electromagnetic frequencies, it stands to reason that disruptions of these frequencies may affect human health.
+Following from this: If humans are basically in tune with Earth’s natural electromagnetic frequencies, it stands to reason that disruptions of these frequencies from sources such as mobile phone masts, 5G frequencies and microwaves may affect human health.

 Circadian Rhythms and the Schumann Resonance

 Scientist Rutger Wever researched the circadian rhythms of human beings (our ‘internal clock’), and how humans behave when placed in an environment in which they have no external time cues and are free to choose their own sleep/wake and light/dark schedules.

 Working with fellow German researcher Jurgen Aschoff, Wever created an underground bunker to use as a laboratory in which human subjects could be shielded from any external time cues, including variations in light, temperature, electromagnetic fields – and the Schumann Resonance.
 Between 1964 and 1989, this bunker was used to conduct 418 studies on 447 human volunteers.